bids-standard/bids-specification/src/02-common-principles.md

 The suffix `eeg` and the extension `.edf` depend on the imaging modality and the data format and indicate further details of the file's contents.

+Key-value pairs SHOULD NOT be used to encode scanning parameters of the corresponding data.
+For instance, in echo-planar imaging MRI, the [`dir-<label>`](./99-appendices/09-entities.md#dir) MAY NOT be used as a replacement for the `PhaseEncodingDirection` metadata.

 A summary of all entities in BIDS and the order in which they MUST be specified is available in the [entity table](./99-appendices/04-entity-table.md) in the appendix.